NCAA gives Baylor four-year probation but skirts sexual misconduct issues

 "As the NCAA Committee on Infractions explained, the conduct at issue was pervasive and widespread throughout the Baylor campus, and it was condoned or ignored by the highest levels of Baylor’s leadership.
 The NCAA’s decision today clears the way for Mr. Briles to return to coaching college football."

+The panel also considered allegations related to the school's general student conduct process in which football student-athletes allegedly received special treatment in four instances, the NCAA reported.

+"However, the panel could not conclude violations occurred in three of those instances, because the record shows that the general student body received the same treatment.
+As a result, the panel also could not find that the former football head coach failed to promote an atmosphere of compliance or that Baylor lacked institutional control, largely because those allegations were specifically tied to the underlying allegations that ultimately did not result in violations."

 The panel found one NCAA violation occurred within the student conduct process.
-When former Baylor defensive end Tevin Elliott was suspended for plagiarism, he appealed the suspension to Starr, who overturned Elliott's suspension but placed him under an "academic performance plan" requiring 100% academic honesty, the NCAA reported.
+When Elliott, a former Baylor defensive end, was suspended for plagiarism, he appealed the suspension to Starr, who overturned Elliott's suspension and placed him under an "academic performance plan" requiring 100% academic honesty, the NCAA reported.

 Elliott later was sentenced to 20 years in prison on two sexual assault convictions in 2014.